B6Infinity/udp_video_client_android/README.md

 # Digident - Futuristic Device for Dental Care🪥

-Digident is a full-stack application that connects to the Digident Device using a UDP connection (wireless) to access the camera and process data frames.
-It provides proper analysis about dental health via the application.
+This is a full-stack application that connects to a device using a UDP connection (wireless over the Local Area Network scope) to access the camera and process data frames.

 ## Getting Started